Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 The mini-menu now also shows a small display of what’s playing on other channels, so you can get a first impression of the show before confirming you’d like to watch it.
 The video on the mini-menu is muted, so you could technically have both shows running at the same time if you wanted.

-Pausing, rewinding and fast-forwarding on Sky TV hasn’t changed a huge amount in recent years.
+Pausing, rewinding and fast-forwarding on Sky TV haven’t changed a huge amount in recent years.
 It continues to be seamless and just plain great for watching TV on your own terms.

 The only real difference is that you can now fast-forward a lot quicker than 30x, by pressing fast-forward and then holding down the right button for however long you need to.
 However, the on-screen image won’t fast-forward with you if you do this, so it’s a little bit of a guessing game to get to the right bit.